ab-inbev-ze-company/ze-code-challenges/sre-cloud.md

 - Develop automation with your preferred tool to allow:
 - Deploy the new version of the web application without downtime
 - Rollback to previous version when needed
-- Take good care of the Readme, explaining how your solution was designed and how to deploy it
+- Write an adorably good readme, explaining how your solution was designed and how to deploy it

-### Advice
+### General Guidance

-- **Try to design and implement your solution as you would do for real production code**.
-Even though the test is simple, do it as robustly and professionally as you can.
-Points may have a much-needed ability to make technical decisions.

-If in doubt, do not hesitate to ask us.
+Should you have any questions or regards about the test, do not hesitate do ask us.

 ### How to deliver it